xled/xled-docs/docs/rest_api.rst

 `mask`
 	(string), subnet mask
 `status`
-	(integer), status of the network connection
+	(integer), status of the network connection: 5 = connected, 255 = AP is used

 Contents of object `station` for firmware family "G" since firmware version 2.4.21: